 First, cognitive restructuring helps alter thoughts, feelings and behaviours and improves insight.
 Subsequently, agreeing to face obsessions (exposures) and resist compulsions (response prevention) shows how this active process eventually weakens obsessions and aids in one’s recovery.
-When treatment comes to an end, a personal blueprint helps patients maintain their gains.
+When treatment comes to an end, a personal blueprint helps people maintain their gains.
 This blueprint details a new set of healthier beliefs together with behavioural/exposure strategies that worked during treatment, and to prevent a full-blown relapse in the future.

 Visit my OCD Topic Store